 Like I mentioned above, there’s quite a bit I know and am looking to improve my knowledge on.
 What I’m realizing more and more though is that I really don’t know anything.

-Adopt an I Don’t Know Mindset and Become More Successful
+Adopt a Growth Mindset and Become More Successful

 Would there be a point to learning if you knew everything?
 No.

 There would be no point to being curious or asking questions about the world or other people.
 Frankly, life would probably be pretty boring.